3/27/2008

 Mink whale (Balaenoptera acutorostrata)

-This abundunce and diversity in cetaceans makes the Azores one of the best places in the world for Whale and Dolphin Watching.
+This abundance and diversity in cetaceans makes the Azores one of the best places in the world for Whale and Dolphin Watching.

-The economical importance of the activity is incrasing, and the Azorean Goverment and the Whale Watching companies are having a very important role, maintaning the activity ecologicaly sustaynable and responsible.
+The economical importance of the activity is increasing, and the Azorean Government and the Whale Watching companies are having a very important role, maintaining the activity ecologically sustainable and responsible.

 4/03/2007